QuickBooks Blog

 1. Choose a business structure

-• Partnership: A partnership is a business with two or more owners.
+A partnership is a business with two or more owners.
 The most basic type of partnership is a general partnership, in which owners divide all profits and liabilities equally.
-In addition to a general partnership, other types of partnerships include:
+In addition to a general partnership, there are limited partnerships and limited liability partnerships (LLPs).

-• Limited liability company (LLC): An LLC combines the simplistic tax laws of a partnership with the limited liability protection of a corporation.
-An LLC can have one or more owners, referred to as “members”.
-As a member of an LLC, you file taxes as if you were a sole proprietor or partner: All of your business income and deductions pass through to your personal tax return.
-However, the LLC is a separate entity, so members can’t be held personally responsible for the company’s debts or liabilities.
+As a member of an LLC, you file taxes as if you were a sole proprietor or partner.
+All of your business income and deductions pass through to your personal tax return.
+However, the LLC provides personal liability protections.

-Key takeaway: C-corps are more complicated to run and have different tax advantages than other types of business structures, making this a better option for larger businesses.
+C-corps have more requirements and have different tax advantages than other types of business structures.
+A C-corp files a separate tax return from its owners.

-• S corporation: Like C-corps, S-corps offer limited liability protections, however, an S-corp is taxed more like a partnership or sole proprietorship.
+Like C-corps, S-corps offer limited liability protections, but an S-corp is taxed more like a partnership or sole proprietorship.
 In other words, income passes through to the shareholders’ personal tax returns.
-However, the IRS is more likely to closely monitor S-corps’ taxes, and tax mistakes can even result in the termination of your S-corp.
+S-corps are corporations that file an election with the IRS to be taxed as S-corps.

 2. Find a location